 Response modification measures modify the response of the community to flood hazard by educating flood affected property owners about the nature of flooding so that they can make better informed decisions.
+It is often impossible to completely remove flood risk from an area, and measures such as these assist in managing the residual flood risk that remains.
 Examples of such measures include provision of flood warning and emergency services, improved information, awareness and education of the community and provision of flood insurance.